dotnetdreamer/nativescript-http-formdata/README.md

-A NativeScript plugin to post/upload file as multipart/form-data to server for iOS and Android
+A NativeScript plugin to post/upload file as multipart/form-data to server for iOS and Android.
+NS 6.1.0+ is required.
+Please use older version if you have older version of NS platform installed.

 #### Versions
+[2.0.0]
+Upgraded to NS 6.2.0.
+Fixed Kotlin issue.
+More [here](https://github.com/NativeScript/android-runtime/issues/1178)

 [1.6.0] Added common response in iOS and Android instead returned by native APIs.
 Thanks to [virtualbjorn](https://github.com/virtualbjorn)